pism/pism/doc/sphinx/modeling-dynamics.rst

 Command-line options :opt:`-sia_flow_law` and :opt:`-ssa_flow_law` choose which flow law is used by the SIA and SSA stress balances, respectively.
 Allowed arguments are listed in Tables :numref:`tab-flowlaw` and :numref:`tab-flowlawgk` below.
-Viscosity form :eq:`eq-viscosityform` is not known for the Goldsby-Kohlstedt law [GoldsbyKohlstedt]_, so option "``-ssa_flow_law gk``" is an error.
+Viscosity form :eq:`eq-viscosityform` is not known for the Goldsby-Kohlstedt law :cite:`GoldsbyKohlstedt`, so option "``-ssa_flow_law gk``" is an error.

 .. list-table:: Single-power flow laws.
 Choose the ice rheology using ``-sia_flow_law``